 Turks typically take the day off of work.

-May 19th: Ataturk Commemoration, and Youth & Sports Day The founder of Turkey traveled from Samsun to Istanbul as a soldier of the Ottoman Empire.
+May 19th: Ataturk Commemoration and Youth & Sports Day The founder of Turkey traveled from Samsun to Istanbul as a soldier of the Ottoman Empire.
 He took the lead of the national struggle on his shoulders and organized his people to defeat the enemies.
-May 19th, 1919 was the beginning of the Turkish Independence War.
+The 19th of May 1919 marked the beginning of the Turkish Independence War.

 July 15th: Democracy and Liberty Day An attempt to remove the Turkish government and its power was led by a terrorist organizer known as Fetullah Gulen on July 15th, 2016.
 The Turkish Nation was strong enough to resist the attempt, and July 15th is celebrated as a holiday where their country’s democracy is celebrated and appreciated.